dmassimi/argocd-bwce/README.md

 - A running Kubernetes cluster (Docker Desktop, K3s, or similar).
 - A GitHub Fine-grained Token with 'Metadata' (Read) and 'Contents' (Read) permissions.
 - A valid license base64 file in `./bwce-manifest/my-secret-license`
+- BW images built locally (in my case is my-bw-app:6.12.0.
+Base image used: BW 6.12)

 ### 2. Infrastructure Setup
 To bootstrap this environment, follow the sequence below: